 For blending it all together, I use my Vitamix for the most silky-smooth soup going.
 A food processor or hand blender will also do the trick as well.
 Just make sure to blend the soup really well to ensure you don’t bite down on any large pieces of broccoli.

-This soup is rich and creamy but totally healthy and gluten free.
+This soup is rich and creamy but totally healthy and gluten-free.
 And the most perfect lunch or quick weeknight dinner if there ever was one.
-Especially, when garnished with lots of fresh herbs, maybe a drizzle of spicy chili oil or crushed red pepper flakes and even some garlicky toasts for dipping.Print
+Especially, when garnished with lots of fresh herbs, maybe a drizzle of spicy chilli oil or crushed red pepper flakes and even some garlicky toasts for dipping.Print

 This Creamy Tomato Soup recipe is so easy to make and is loaded with loads of veggies.
-Thickened and made creamy with potatoes, this soup is a gluten free and vegan way to enjoy your veggies.
+Thickened and made creamy with potatoes, this soup is a gluten-free and delicious way to enjoy your veggies.

 - 2 tablespoons olive oil